AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 ## Prerequisites {#prerequisites}

-To follow along with this overview, you will need the following available.
+To follow along with this overview, you need the following available.

 * [A local development instance of AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-cloud/software-distribution/home.html)
   * Your local development instance must be [configured with HTTPS for development purpose on `localhost`.](https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/security/use-the-ssl-wizard.html)